 Spaghetti Squash with roasted garlic, kale, sun-dried tomatoes and walnuts makes for a comforting, low-carb meal requiring only 5 main ingredients!
 Plus the recipe is simple to prepare!

 I know.
 Nothing replaces a steamy pile of actual spaghetti, but for those of us who are looking for comfort food that is easy on the digestive system, this meal fits the bill.

-It has contains vitamins and minerals from the spaghetti squash and kale, a boost of flavor from the sun-dried tomatoes and roasted garlic, and some protein and crunch from the walnuts.
+It contains vitamins and minerals from the spaghetti squash and kale, a boost of flavor from the sun-dried tomatoes and roasted garlic, and some protein and crunch from the walnuts.

-This simple recipe requires only 5 main ingredients (not including sea salt and olive oil), and yet it’s so stinking flavorful.
-This recipe will feed two people comfortably.
+Using a 5 – 6 pound squash, this recipe will feed two people comfortably.
 Or if you’re me, it will feed you twice in one day…lunch + dinner. 😉 If you’re feeding more people, you can easily double or triple the recipe using 2 squash or 1 very large squash (8 to 10 pounds).

 - If you prefer fresh cherry tomatoes over sun-dried tomatoes, feel free to swap them out!